Variance Stabilizing Transformations for Electricity Price Forecasting in Periods of Increased Volatility: Methodology

 \subsection{Forecast Selection and Combination Methods}

 Once point forecasts have been generated using multiple parameter configurations of a single variance stabilizing transformation (VST), or across several distinct VSTs, the next step is to determine which of these forecasts should be used.
-As demonstrated in following result Section \ref{sec:Results}, forecast performance varies significantly across markets, hours, and selected transformation parameters.
-Consequently, relying on a single transformation or fixed parameter may lead to suboptimal results.
+Relying on a single transformation or fixed parameter may lead to suboptimal results.
 To address this, we propose four systematic approaches to post-process the pool of forecasts.
 We divide those methods into two categories: \textit{selection-based methods}, which choose a single forecast from the set, and \textit{averaging-based methods}, which combine multiple forecasts.
 In all cases. the selection of forecasts is based on mean absolute error (MAE) within a 56-day rolling or fixed window.
 The procedures are applied independently for each hour of a day.

+It is important to note that the proposed procedures do not involve direct optimization or tuning of VST parameters within the forecasting models.
+Instead, multiple parameter configurations are considered in parallel, and the final forecast is selected or combined ex post based on recent forecasting performance, which constitutes the main contribution of this study.